 The capstone project at the end of the semester will involve groups of four students.
-Each group will investigate a major accounting / auditing scandal that occurred within the last decade to identify (1) the underlying financial reporting issue(s), (2) why the audit failed to uncover the problem, suggesting what should have been done differently, and (3) the consequences to management and to the auditors.
+Each group will investigate a major accounting / auditing scandal (generally from 2000 to date) to identify (1) the underlying financial reporting issue(s), (2) why the audit failed to uncover the problem and what the auditors should have done differently, and (3) the consequences to management and to the auditors.

 Groups will present the results from these investigations in 20-minute presentations at the end of the semester (see course schedule later in this syllabus).
-Specific dates and times will be determined randomly.
-Each group must also submit the Powerpoint or similar file used to facilitate their presentation, as well as a list of references.
+Group member assignments and presentation dates and times will be determined randomly.
+Each group must also submit the Powerpoint or similar file used to facilitate their presentation, along with a list of references.